-We had outstanding 379,896,799 shares of Class A common stock as of June 30, 2022.
-We have filed a registration statement which registers the offer and sale from time to time by certain selling stockholders of up to 160,864,198 shares of our Class A common stock, although the 110,864,198 shares registered on behalf of OPKO pursuant to this registration statement will be subject to transfer restrictions pursuant to the shareholder agreements that were entered into in connection with the Acquisition.
-In addition, we have filed a separate registration statement that the registers the offer and sale from time to time by certain selling security holders of up to an additional 229,657,978 shares of our Class A common stock.
-To the extent shares are sold into the market pursuant to these effective registration statements, under Rule 144 under the Securities Act or otherwise, particularly in substantial quantities and including following the end of the transfer restrictions provided for in the shareholder agreements in the case of OPKO and the other holders party such shareholder agreements, the market price of our Class A common stock could decline.
+We had outstanding 381,428,905 shares of Class A common stock as of September 30, 2022.
+We have filed a registration statement which registers the offer and sale from time to time by certain selling stockholders of up to 356,524,688 shares of our Class A common stock, although the 110,864,198 shares of our Class A common stock registered on behalf of OPKO pursuant to this registration statement will be subject to certain transfer restrictions pursuant to the shareholder agreements that were entered into in connection with the Acquisition.
+To the extent shares of our Class A common stock are sold into the market pursuant to an effective registration statement, under Rule 144 under the Securities Act or otherwise, particularly in substantial quantities and following the end of the transfer restrictions provided for in the shareholder agreements in the case of OPKO and the other stockholders party to such shareholder agreements, the market price of our Class A common stock could decline.